AAK Puncak Alam F.C.

-AAK Puncak Alam Football Club is a Malaysian football club based in Puncak Alam, Selangor.
-They currently play in the Malaysia A2 Amateur League.
+AAK-UNISEL Football Club is a Malaysian football club based in Puncak Alam, Selangor.
+They currently play in the Malaysia A1 Semi-Pro League.

 History

 Ultimate Football Club was founded in 2014 in Klang Valley, and has first participated in several local football competitions.
 In 2018, the club has won the AXA Klang Valley League after defeating Gombak FA 3–2, thus being eligible to compete in the Malaysia M3 League.
 In 2019, the club competed in the Malaysia FA Cup for the first time.

 In 2023, Ultimate FC changed the name to Naga Ultimate Kuala Selangor (Naga UKS).
 However, Naga UKS finished last in the Malaysia M3 League and got relegated to the Malaysia A2 Amateur League.
-After relegation, they merged with the Selangor Champions League team AAK and changed the name to AAK Ultimate.
+After relegation, they merged with the Selangor Champions League team AAK F.C. and changed the name to AAK Ultimate.

+Formation and collaboration

+AAK UNISEL FC was established in 2026 through a strategic merger between AAK Puncak Alam and Universiti Selangor (UNISEL), to bridge the gap between grassroots, collegiate sports, and the semi-professional circuit.
+For the 2026–27 season, the club focused on transitioning local and university players.